hlomphosibeko/World-War-Battles/README.md

 * Vusi Sibeko, former Code Institute student, with validating coordinates.
 * Try and Error [W3School](https://www.w3schools.com/python/python_try_except.asp)
 * About Battleships game [Battleship](https://en.wikipedia.org/wiki/Battleship_(game))
+* Moritz, Mentor, helped with reducing a lot of code that was used and also adviced on adding a clear terminal function for the game.